 All over the world, communities are fractured, people are growing more isolated and we feel internal dis-ease and disconnection.
 What can we do – in our individual and collective lives – to create a shift – a tipping point – to a more inclusive and cohesive world?

 The Wisdom Traditions of Africa and the East give clear practices and guidance.
 Our teachers and ancestors invite us to see more clearly, to become ‘enlightened’, not simply for our own benefit, but to bring cohesion, unity and joy to the world in which we are embedded.
 Our happiness is the happiness of others; others joy transmits joy to us.

-Our sphere of influence is not as important as our wholehearted intention.
-Our interconnectedness means that every action carried out with the wish to benefit others can have a far-reaching impact.
-Whether we are a parent, wanting to raise children who have the awareness and adaptability to cope with their future world, or the leader of a company or NPO.
-The scale at which we work depends on our personality and our skilset.
+The reach of our impact is not as important as our wholehearted intention.
+Our interconnectedness means that every action carried out with the wish to benefit others can have a far-reaching effect.
+We might be a parent, wanting to raise children who have the awareness and adaptability to cope with their future world, or the leader of a company or an NPO.
+The scale at which we work depends on our personality and our skillset.
 Our impact, though, can be enormous, if we keep focused on moment-by-moment actions guided by intention.

 During the Still Action Retreat we will explore ways to move within, through a range of contemplative practices, in order to act in the world with greater impact.